amikos-tech/chroma-cookbook/docs/index.md

 - ✨'`Coming Soon` Testing with Chroma - learn how to test your GenAI apps that include Chroma.
 - ✨'`Coming Soon` Monitoring Chroma - learn how to monitor your Chroma instance.
 - ✨'`Coming Soon` Building Chroma clients - learn how to build clients for Chroma.
-- ✨'`Coming Soon` Building Auth plugins - learn how to build authentication plugins for Chroma.
+- ✨ [Multi-User Basic Auth Plugin](strategies/multi-tenancy/multi-user-basic-auth.md) - learn how to build a multi-user
+  basic authentication plugin for Chroma.

 ## Get Help